-Teacher Education for Arizona Mathematics and Science (TEAMS) (for postbaccalaureate students only) Teaching for a Diverse Future (TDF)
+Teacher Education for Arizona Mathematics and Science (TEAMS) (for postbaccalaureate students only)

 Degrees: B.A.E., M.A., M.Ed., Ed.D., Ph.D.

 Bachelor of Arts in Education-B.A.E.

 The faculty in the Division of Curriculum and Instruction offer several undergraduate academic programs designed to prepare persons to teach effectively in bilingual education, early childhood, elementary, English as a second language, secondary, and special education settings.
 Programs in special education lead to Arizona teacher certification in the mentally disabled, emotionally disabled, and learning disabilities.
 Programs of study leading to special endorsements by the Arizona Department of Education are bilingual education, ESL, middle school education, reading, and school library science.